 - Arbitration: Arbitration is also often referred to as a mini-court case.
 In arbitration, a neutral third-party judges and decides the case’s outcome.
 Unlike mediation, the arbitration decision is binding.

 In most cases, mediation or arbitration usually resolves the issues between two parties.
-If it does not, both parties will go to trial in a courtroom in front of a jury.
+If it does not, the next stage in the personal injury claims process is that both parties will go to trial in a courtroom in front of a jury.
 During a trial, all the evidence gathered during the discovery phase will be presented to the court, and the jury will decide on a settlement amount.

 Depending on the court, the state, and the circumstances, a trial can be over in hours, days, or months.
 Getting a trial date can sometimes be up to a three-year wait, and it can even be postponed to a later date.
 If the other party wants to appeal, you may need to wait for up to two years before the appeal proceedings are finished.